ccnmtl/case-consortium/content/case/case_66.md

 "school": ""
 "slug": "Caricatured"
 "status_id": "1"
-"teaching_note": "Le Monde TN.pdf"
+"teaching_note": "http://ccnmtl.columbia.edu/projects/caseconsortium/casestudies/66/casestudy/files/global/66/Le Monde TN.pdf"
 "teaser": "This case allows students to debate the role of religion in a secular society\
   \ and the contribution the media can make to stoking or calming a conflict.
 Use\
   \ in courses on editorial decisionmaking; religion reporting; media and democracy;\
   \ or news graphics."
-"thumb": "le_monde_thumbnail.jpg"
+"thumbnail": "/img/case/case_thumb_66.jpg"
 "title": "Caricatured: &lt;i&gt;Le Monde&lt;/i&gt; and the Mohammed Cartoons" "title_color": "#ab0c0c"
 ---